larskanis/libusb/README.md

 Cross compiling for Windows
 ---------------------------

-Libusb-gem can be build on a linux or darwin host for the win32 platform, using the mingw cross compiler collection.
-Libusb is downloaded from source git repo, cross compiled and included in the generated libusb.gem.
+Libusb-gem can be cross built for the win32 platform, using the [rake-compiler-dock](https://github.com/larskanis/rake-compiler-dock) .

-Install mingw32.
-On a debian based system this should work:

-    $ apt-get install mingw32

-On MacOS X, if you have MacPorts installed:

-    $ port install i386-mingw32-gcc

-Download and cross compile libusb for win32:
+Just run:

-    $ rake cross gem
+    $ rake gem:windows

 If everything works, there should be `libusb-VERSION-x86-mingw32.gem` in the pkg directory.